We’re brunch people.

-- While heating, to the same mixing bowl you used before, add the tofu and use a fork to piece it apart.
+While heating, to the same mixing bowl you used before, add the tofu and use a fork to piece it apart.
 Add chopped olives, 1 Tbsp oil and another healthy shake (~ 1 heaping Tbsp) masala blend (amounts as original recipe is written // adjust if altering batch size), salt, and pepper.
 Optional: I also added a dash of hot sauce for color.
 If using parsley, add half at this time for color and reserve the rest for garnish/serving.

 Once the pan is hot, add a bit more oil and then the tofu mixture.
 Continue cooking and stirring (adding more masala if desired) for about 5 minutes, or until it looks visibly browned and dry.

 To serve, place the cauliflower/kale/onion mixture on the serving plates and top with tofu scramble.
 Garnish with a bit more fresh parsley and serve with hot sauce and breakfast potatoes, if desired.
 Although, I think it’s perfect on its own.

 Store leftovers in the fridge, covered for up to 2 days, though best when fresh.

 *DIY Tandoori Masala Blend: 3 Tbsp cumin, 2 Tbsp garlic powder, 2 Tbsp paprika, 3 tsp ginger, 2 tsp coriander, 2 tsp cardamom.
 Multiply as needed.